 13. Leverage the virality of TikTok

-TikTok might be that one platform that could somewhat fill the Facebook-sized hole in customer acquisition playbooks: in 2023 it is expected to reach $18.04bn in revenue with 1 bn monthly active users.
+TikTok might be that one platform that could somewhat fill the Facebook-sized hole in customer acquisition playbooks: in 2024 it is expected to reach $17.2 billion in revenue.

 Because the platform still is in its early stages, it's relatively easier to rack up organic views on videos, and many brands have reported respectable ROAS numbers for TikTok ads.

-Also, because TikTok works so well with influencer content, having a good TikTok strategy will automatically support a brand’s influencer marketing efforts.
+Also, because TikTok works so well with influencer content, having a good TikTok marketing strategy will automatically support a brand’s influencer marketing efforts.

 Influencers were key addition to the process.